griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 1. Go to: `https://console.cloud.google.com/iam-admin/quotas?project=YOUR_PROJECT_ID`
-2. Change the **"Quota type"** filter from "Quotas with usage" to **"All quotas"** (new accounts have zero usage, so quotas won't appear otherwise)
+2. Change the **"Quota type"** filter from "Quotas with usage" to **"All quotas"** (new accounts have zero usage, so quotas don't appear by default)
 3. Search for each quota below, check the box next to it, and click **"Edit Quotas"** to request an increase